Health & Wellness

 Parents/Guardians and TLS staff are encouraged to activate their phones with the Washington Exposure Notification tool: https://www.doh.wa.gov/Emergencies/COVID19/WANotify?gclid=EAIaIQobChMIpqPWzc707QIVpBx9Ch0Wgwp8EAAYASAAEgLkk_D_BwE

-Q: What are the restrictions or rules about travel, family gatherings or high-risk activities?
+Q: What are the restrictions or rules about travel and other higher-risk activities?

 A: High risk activities: Employees and families must avoid activities deemed to be high risk for exposure and community transmission: large gatherings, rallies, indoor restaurants/bars, cruises or parties where there is close contact with groups outside of the household.
 These non-essential activities put the TLS community at greater risk, therefore, participation in such activities will require staff or students to quarantine for 14 days.
 Connected Learning is not available in such circumstances.